-- By entering any purebred hog in the Southwest Type Conference, the owner warrants that the hog meets specific breed requirements.
+- By entering any purebred hog in The Midwestern, the owner warrants that the hog meets specific breed requirements.

-- Such warranty, however, is solely that of the seller and not that of the ALA, AYC, HSR and UDSR and the ALA, AYC, HSR and UDSR assumes no responsibility or liability in connection with such warranty by the seller.
+- Such warranty, however, is solely that of the seller and not that of the HSR, ALA, AYC and UDSR and the HSR, ALA, AYC and UDSR assumes no responsibility or liability in connection with such warranty by the seller.

-- If any Duroc, Hampshire, Landrace or Yorkshire animal sold at the Southwest Type Conference fails their respective breed DNA testing policy approved by the USDR, ALA, AYC and HSR, the seller agrees that he/she will promptly refund the full purchase price to the buyer.
-There will be no refund of NSR commission from animals that fail their respective breed testing.
+- If any Hampshire, Landrace or Yorkshire animal sold at The Midwestern is found to be a carrier of the color gene after being tested through the procedures approved by the HSR, ALA and AYC, the seller agrees that he/she will promptly refund the full purchase price to the buyer.
+There will be no refund of NSR commission from animals that are carriers of the color gene.

 - For information on ABA breed eligibility requirements, please visit https://americanberkshire.com/policies/